-Alberta Saskatchewan Manitoba British Columbia Layoff requirements Deemed Termination of Employment As noted above, should the layoff period exceed 60 days within a 120-day period (if the layoff was implemented before March 17, 2020) or 120 consecutive days (if the layoff was issued on or after March 17, 2020), the employee will be deemed to have been terminated, unless one of the above- mentioned exceptions applies.
-That being said , it should be noted that if payments related to the employee's wages, pension or insurance plan cease, or if recall rights under a collective agreement expire, the employment of the employee terminates and termination pay is payable. during the layoff, the employer, by agreement with the employee, continues (i) to pay wages to the employee, or make payments to the employee in place of wages, or (ii) to make payments for the benefit of the employee to a pension plan or group employee insurance plan, or to both if the employee has both; or the employment of an employee is covered by a collective agreement that addresses whether, and under what circumstances, if any, a layoff may be treated as a termination of employment.
-Possibility to vary An employer and any of the employer employees may, in accordance with the regulations, include in a written application to the director for a varian of any time period specified in the definition of "temporary layoff".
-Week of layoff A " week of layoff " means a week in which an employee earns less than 50% of the employee's weekly wages at the regular wage, averaged over the previous 8 weeks.
-Specific provisions on recalls An employer may request that an employee return to work by providing the employee with a recall notice , which must : • be in writing; be served on the employee; state that the employee must return to work within 7 days of the date the recall notice served on the employee.
-If an employee fails to return to work within 7 days of being served the recall notice, the employee is not entitled to termination notice or termination pay if the employer decides to terminate the employee's employment as a result of the employee's failure to return to work in accordance with the notice (this does not apply to an employee bound by a collective agreement containing recall rights for employees following a layoff).
+Alberta Saskatchewan Manitoba British Columbia Layoff requirements Deemed Termination of Employment As noted above, should the layoff period exceed 60 days within a 120-day period (if the layoff was implemented before March 17, 2020) or 120 consecutive days (if the layoff was issued on or after March 17, 2020), the employee will be deemed to have been terminated, unless one of the abovementioned exceptions applies.
+That being said, it should be noted that if payments related to the employee's wages, pension or insurance plan cease, or if recall rights under a collective agreement expire, the employment of the employee terminates and termination pay is payable.
+Specific provisions on recalls An employer may request that an employee return to work by providing the employee with a recall notice, which must: be in writing; be served on the employee; state that the employee must return to work within 7 days of the date the recall notice served on the employee.
+If an employee fails to return to work within 7 days of being served the recall notice, the employee is not entitled to termination notice or termination pay if the employee's employment as a result of the employee's failure to return to work in accordance with the notice (this does not apply to an employee bound by a collective agreement containing recall rights for employees following a layoff). during the layoff, the employer, by agreement with the employee, continues (i) to pay wages to the employee in place of wages, or (ii) to make payments for the benefit of the employee to a pension plan or group employee insurance plan, or to both if the employee has both; or the employment of an employee is covered by a collective agreement that addresses whether, and under what circumstances, if any, a layoff may be treated as a termination of employment.
+Possibility to vary An employer and any of the employer's employees may, in accordance with the regulations, include in a written application to the director for a variance of any time period specified in the definition of "temporary layoff".
+Week of layoff A "week of layoff" means a week in which an employee earns less than 50% of the employee's weekly wages, at the regular wage, averaged over the previous 8 weeks.